devptyagi/DSAPractice/README.md

 * Move all zeroes to the end
 * Left rotate array by one
 * Rotate array 'D' times
+* Shift all negative elements to left side

 ## Recursion